-Curious about how we work?
-Explore our FAQs below.
+Curious about how I work?
+FAQs are below.
 Can’t find the answer to your question?
-Get in touch and we’ll be only too happy to help.
+Get in touch and I’d be happy to help.

-The short answer is that our consultants are not acting as solicitors when providing services through Windich Legal.
+The short answer is that Max and our other occasional consultants are not acting as solicitors when providing services through Windich Legal.
 Law firms are authorised and regulated by the Solicitors Regulation Authority, and when we provide services to our business clients we are not regulated or authorised by the SRA.

 The longer answer requires a bit of background.
 In the UK, there are certain activities which are “reserved” to solicitors (and in some cases other authorised, regulated persons like barristers or licensed conveyancers).
 These are: